dayosango/dayosango/README.md

 - :dizzy: Excited about all things data, machine learning and AI, and looking for opportunities to connect with others on a similar journey.

-- :books: Currently learning more about Big Data processing (AWS, Hadoop, Spark), Deep Learning (TensorFlow and PyTorch) and GenAI frameworks.
+- :books: Currently learning more about Cloud Technologies, Deployment, Deep Learning (TensorFlow and PyTorch) and GenAI frameworks.

 - 👋 Connect with me [here](https://www.linkedin.com/in/dayosangowawa/)